rossigee/wordpress-cd/README.md

 python setup.py install
 ```

 Standard stuff.
-Use 'virtualenv' if you wish.
+Use `virtualenv` if you wish.

 The end result is that the following command line tools are available: